wyvern800/wyvern800/README.md

 - 😄 Pronouns: Him
 - ⚡ Fun fact: Cookies
 -->
 Hello, i'm **Matheus**, based in Brazil and a fullstacks developer.
 I used to be a **Java** lover but as JS entered deeply in my life these last years, it now became my best-in-slot language.
-I've been working on some personal projects in my free time for fun which every pinned here are mine or I collaborate with other's projects, so you can check them out <3
+I've been working on some personal projects in my free time for fun which every pinned here are mine or I collaborate with other people's projects, so you can check them out <3

 ## I'm comfy with
 - Vanilla JS